Particular/docs.particular.net/nservicebus/community/index.md

 This is a curated list of community-developed extensions and integrations for the NServiceBus ecosystem.

+WARNING: These are **no recommendations** and are used at your own risk!
 Community projects are maintained by community members and are **not covered** by the [Particular Software License](https://particular.net/licensing) or the [Particular Software Support Agreement](https://particular.net/supportagreement).
 Each project is covered by its own license and terms.
 It's possible that a community contribution may not be updated to support the most recent version of NServiceBus.

 ## [Aggregates.NET](https://github.com/charlessolar/Aggregates.NET)

 A framework to help developers integrate NServiceBus with [EventStore](https://github.com/EventStore/EventStore).

 ## [Community.NServiceBus.LambdaHandlers](https://github.com/timbussmann/Community.NServiceBus.LambdaHandlers)